Back to Blog

 College and university campuses also provide access to a younger market keen on health and fitness.
 The only difference here is the market will have less disposable cash on hand.
 Think of reaching out and building partnerships with the higher education facility in your area so discounts can be offered to students.

 Setting up your gym in a shopping mall could be a real game changer as it increases your exposure.
-If people are browsing and walking around shopping, they’re more than likely going to bump into your gym, allowing you to get potential customers you wouldn’t have got through advertising.
+If people are browsing and walking around shopping, they’re more than likely going to come across your gym, allowing you to get potential customers you wouldn’t have gotten through advertising.
 Finally, a shopping mall could save you money by using shared amenities such as parking, security, maintenance, and more.

 Overall, location is everything for a gym owner, and you should take time to consider the area you want to set up.
 Remember to factor in your cost, competition, visibility, parking, size, construction, and more.
 Once you’ve done enough market analysis, think about your prospective location.
 Often the best locations are close to as many neighborhoods as possible to encourage people to travel to your new gym.